Last reviewed: 2026-04-12

 Is it rising?
 I keep seeing posts about this.

 No. The fundamental frequency is 7.83 Hz because the planet is 40,000 km around and the ionosphere is 60 km up.
 Those haven't changed.
 What people are seeing in dramatic spectrogram screenshots is usually amplitude spikes (louder, not higher-pitched), temporary frequency shifts during geomagnetic storms (real but reversible), or activity at inter-harmonic frequencies that get misread as the fundamental moving.
-We wrote a whole article about this — the short version is that the viral claims don't hold up against the monitoring data.
+Nickolaenko and Hayakawa addressed this thoroughly in their 2002 monograph Resonances in the Earth-Ionosphere Cavity (Kluwer Academic) — the fundamental frequency has remained stable across decades of monitoring data.

 What causes it to change intensity?

-Solar activity is the biggest driver — coronal mass ejections and solar wind compress the ionosphere and jack up amplitude.
+Solar activity is the biggest driver — coronal mass ejections and solar wind compress the ionosphere and push amplitude up.
 Global lightning patterns shift with seasons (the Amazon, Central Africa, and Southeast Asia take turns being the loudest).
 The Kp index — a 0-9 measure of geomagnetic disturbance — tracks closely with Schumann changes.
 And there's a daily cycle: global lightning peaks in the afternoon UTC and drops overnight.

 How do you measure something this weak?

 Extremely sensitive magnetometers in electromagnetically quiet locations — far from cities, power lines, industry.
 The instruments detect magnetic field variations in the 3-60 Hz range and display them as spectrograms.
-SunGeo.net uses three stations: Tomsk (Russia), ETNA Observatory (Sicily), and Cumiana (near Turin).
-Three stations means we can cross-validate — if all three spike, it's real.
+SunGeo uses six stations across three continents: Tomsk (Russia), ETNA Observatory (Sicily), Cumiana (near Turin), BGS Eskdalemuir (Scotland), and two HeartMath Institute GCI stations in California (USA) and Alberta (Canada).
+Six stations means we can cross-validate — if all six spike, it's real.
 If only one does, it's probably local noise.
+Our monitoring guide explains the full pipeline.

 Does it affect sleep?